marandaneto/publishit/README.md

 }
 ```

-as you can see, it's still necessary some boilerplate code:
+as you can see, generating Javadocs and Sources is still verbose and it requires some boilerplate code:

 ```groovy
 // needed because: throwing: javadoc: error - Illegal package name